1). Have your RV inspected on a regular basis

 4).
 Apply lubrication to the steps, hitch, and leveling jacks of your rig.
 These are high-friction areas.
 Without proper lubrication, you run the risk of these units breaking down and needing to either be repaired or completely replaced.

 Is your rig due for a checkup?
-You can speak with a certified RV technician today for free!
+You can speak with a certified RV technician right away!
 Like we mentioned before, we’re a team of RV experts based in Colorado.
 We’d be happy to inspect your rig and handle all of your maintenance needs.
 Request a consultation today!